Siphon880gh/brain-notes-engine/README.md

 ## Searching snippets

-You can search snippets (not the filenames).
-There is a search bar at the top right of the explorer.
-This tool uses pcregrep to search snippets.
-If your os does not support pcregrep, you will see a notice at the top in red.
+You can search by topic title or contents.
+The search bars are to the top of the topics explorer.
+This tool uses pcregrep to search files.

 ## Future Features
 In the future, you can store your ratings for each folder based on how important (thermometer) and your mastery (parentheses = maybe will fail, square brackets = definitely failed, checked = recalled well).